Overview of Travel Health and Safety

 Some diseases are transmitted through physical contact, sexual activity, or contact with blood.
 Many of these diseases are more prevalent in developing countries than elsewhere.
 However, the following guidelines can help prevent these health problems no matter the destination.

 Hepatitis B is a serious infection of the liver caused by the hepatitis B virus.
-It can be transmitted through needlesticks, sexual contact, tattooing, blood transfusion, nicks during haircuts or manicures, injection-drug use, or from an infected mother to her infant at birth.
+Transmission is through needlesticks, sexual contact, tattooing, blood transfusion, nicks during haircuts or manicures, injection-drug use, or from an infected mother to her infant at birth.
 Symptoms, which typically begin 6 weeks to 6 months after infection, include loss of appetite, fever, nausea, vomiting, fatigue, and stomach pain; dark urine and jaundice (yellow skin and eyes) are also common.
-People who develop chronic hepatitis can spread the disease to others for the rest of their lives and can develop long-term liver disease such as cirrhosis (which destroys the liver) or liver cancer.
+People who develop chronic hepatitis can spread the disease to others for the rest of their lives and can develop long-term liver disease, such as cirrhosis (which destroys the liver) or liver cancer.

 Prevention: Hepatitis B vaccination consists of a series of 3 injections over a 6-month period.
-Regimens of 3 doses over 3 weeks or 2 doses over 1 month are possible in some settings.
+An accelerated schedule of 3 doses over 3 weeks or a 2-dose adult vaccine are available.
 A combined hepatitis A-hepatitis B vaccine is also available.
-Vaccination is now routine in children in most countries and should be considered for all travelers because predicting exposure to blood or body fluids during travel is difficult.
+Vaccination is now routine in children in most countries and should be considered for all travelers because predicting exposure to blood or bodily fluids during travel is difficult.
 The relative likelihood of future international travel warrants consideration of a vaccine that confers lifelong protection.
 Very short-stay travelers without risk behaviors are the lowest priority, but vaccination should be recommended, especially for frequent or long-term travelers or to those anticipating medical care while abroad.

 Rabies is a uniformly fatal viral infection of the central nervous system that is transmitted through contact (bites, scratches, licks) with the saliva from infected animals.
-Many animals can transmit rabies (e.g., bats, cats, coyotes, foxes, dogs, ferrets, raccoons, and skunks).
+Many animals can transmit rabies (e.g., bats, cats, coyotes, dogs, foxes, ferrets, jackals, raccoons, skunks, and wolves).
 Risk of rabies varies widely between countries.
-There are usually no symptoms during the incubation period, which can last from 4 days to 4 years or more.
+Symptoms are not usually present during the incubation period, which can last from 4 days to 4 years or more.
 The onset of disease is still preventable during the incubation period, so prompt treatment is vital.
 Once symptoms appear, the disease is almost always fatal.
-Early symptoms include tingling at the site of the bite, followed by fever, muscle aches, anxiety, depression, irritability, and sometimes respiratory or gastrointestinal symptoms.
+Early symptoms include tingling at the site of the bite, followed by fever, muscle aches, anxiety, depression, irritability, and sometimes respiratory or GI symptoms.
 The victim eventually experiences sensitivity to light, sound, and touch, and will have severe throat spasms when trying to drink water.
 Dementia, convulsions, and paralysis precede death.

 Sexual contact with new or casual partners can lead to sexually transmitted diseases and should be avoided.
 Unprotected casual sex is always high-risk behavior.

 Prevention: Individuals who engage in sexual activity with new partners during travel should use condoms every time to reduce their risk of acquiring sexually transmitted diseases.
 Because safety standards differ worldwide, bring a supply of high-quality latex condoms, which should be protected from sun and extreme temperatures.
-Condoms do not eliminate the risk of HIV transmission.
+Condoms do not eliminate the risk of HIV transmission; a medication is available, along with safer-sex practices, that can prevent transmission to persons who do not have HIV but who are at increased risk of infection.
 Avoid sexual activity with commercial sex workers.
 Inhibitions are diminished when traveling away from home and are further diminished by alcohol and recreational drugs; unintentional risk exposure may occur.
-Human papillomavirus (HPV) is also sexually transmitted and can cause cervical cancer and genital warts; an HPV vaccine is available for persons aged 9-26 years.
+Human papillomavirus (HPV) is also sexually transmitted and can cause cervical cancer and genital warts; an HPV vaccine is available for persons aged 9-45 years.

 Skin problems can result from contact with people, plants, insects, or animals.
 Even minor problems should be taken care of immediately to guard against secondary infection.